The Rise and Fall of R&D Networks: R D alliance data and the construction of R D networks

-A \textit{R\&D network} is a representation of the research and development alliances occurring between firms in one or more industrial sectors in a given period of time.
+An \textit{R\&D network} is a representation of the research and development alliances occurring between firms in one or more industrial sectors within a given period.
 Every network consists of a set of \textit{nodes} and \textit{links} connecting pairs of nodes.
-In our representation, each node of the network is a \textit{firm} and every link represents a \textit{R\&D alliance} between two firms.
+In our representation, each node of the network is a firm and every link represents an R\&D alliance between two firms.
 By R\&D alliance, we refer to an event of partnership between two firms, that can span from formal joint ventures to more informal research agreements, specifically aimed at research and development purposes.
 To detect such events, we use the \textit{SDC Platinum} database, provided by Thomson Reuters, that reports all publicly announced alliances, from 1984 to 2009, between several kinds of economic actors (including manufacturing firms, investors, banks and universities).
-We then select all the alliances characterized by the ``R\&D'' flag; after applying this filter, a total of 14829 alliances are listed in the dataset.
+We then select all the alliances concerning manufacturing firms and displaying the ``R\&D'' tag; after applying this filter, we obtain a total of 8,835 listed alliances.

 Information in the SDC dataset is gathered only from announcements in public sources, such as press releases or journal articles.
-Nevertheless, despite the bias that could be introduced by such a collection procedure, \citet{schilling2009understanding_alliance_data} shows that the SDC Thomson dataset provides a consistent picture with respect to alternative databases (e.g. CORE and MERIT-CATI) in terms of alliance activity over time, geographical location of companies and industry composition.
+Nevertheless, despite the bias that could be introduced by such a collection procedure, \citet{schilling2009understanding_alliance_data} shows that the SDC Thomson dataset provides a consistent picture with respect to alternative databases \citep[e.g. CORE and MERIT-CATI, see also][]{hagedoorn00:_resear} in terms of alliance activity over time, industry composition and geographical location of companies.
+The country coverage of the SDC dataset is also consistent with the alternative datasets: 55\% of the listed firms are registered in the U.S.A., 8.5\% in Japan, 4.4\% in Canada, 4.3\% in the U.K. and so on.
+See Table \ref{table:geographical_composition} for more details.